List of Marvel Comics characters: F: Fever Pitch

+Fever Pitch is a fictional character appearing in American comic books published by Marvel Comics.
+He was created by Jay Faerber and Terry Dodson, and first appeared in Generation X #50 (February 1999).

+Fever Pitch is a member of Gene Nation who possesses pyrokinesis, which gradually destroyed his body after manifesting and left him resembling a flaming skeleton.
+He is killed by the Legacy Virus in X-Force #13 (2009), but resurfaces during the Krakoan Age.

 Fiery Mask

 Fiery Mask (real name Jack Castle) is a fictional character appearing in American comic books published by Marvel Comics.
 He was a Golden Age superhero created by Joe Simon and first appeared in Daring Mystery Comics #1 from Timely Comics.

-He first appeared in Daring Mystery Comics #1, then in issues #5-6 and then in Human Torch Comics #2.
+He first appeared in Daring Mystery Comics #1, then in issues #5–6 and then in Human Torch Comics #2.
 He returned in 2008 in The Twelve.
 Chris Weston has referred to him as "Marvel's Green Lantern."